 No dress code is going to make up for educating our children about sex and consent.
 All this twaddle about distraction is nothing more than a thin veneer of hypocrisy disguised as concern.
 The truth is far more complicated than banning a stray bra strap.
 And in order to understand it, we need to look at how we are raising…and failing…our children.

 We throw the Lolita level sexuality at kids from grade school up.
 Bratz dolls and buffed up superheroes.
 Big busted video game women who stand on the sidelines.
 It’s souped up sexuality served up in a can.
 Lyrics about ho-s and bitches and the glorification of sexual violence.
 We make it so glossy and attractive that Don Draper would be proud.
 Yet when they want to emulate it, whether it is intentional or not, we get puritanical, draping them like so many Victorian table legs, in dress codes.
 Talk about putting the cart before the horse.

 I understand the need to create a safe, distraction free environment.
-I’m not arguing against having rules and codes in place for propriety.
-Just as in the work place, kids need to learn there are levels of appropriate and inappropriate.
+I’m not arguing against having base-line rules in place for propriety.
+Just as in the work place, kids need to learn there are basic levels of appropriate and inappropriate.
 But what kind of message are we sending to boys AND girls if we assume a girl in a sundress is going to drive a boy to the brink of hormonal frenzy?
 Why are we not instead teaching them that bodies are bodies, and yes, they are used for, among other things, sex, and that sex is not the automatic result of a mini-skirt and a tube top combo.
 Why are we not initiating conversations, at home and at school about consent and expectation?
 Why are we assuming the sight of Annie in a tank top is more distracting to Jimmy than Jimmy in his skinny jeans is to Annie?

 Forcing preconceived notions of acceptable dress and sex onto kids that are hormonally charged is like dabbing at an arterial wound with a paper towel.